ejb/highcharts-tutorial/tutorial.md

 All of these default settings can be overridden; and they should be, because this is a useless and ugly chart.

 Highcharts requires the use of [JavaScript configuration objects](http://javascript.info/tutorial/objects) to  change these default settings.
-If you've ever used jQuery's [$.ajax](http://jqfundamentals.com/chapter/ajax-deferreds) or [ANOTHER EXAMPLE], you've used configuration objects.
+If you've ever used jQuery's [$.ajax](http://jqfundamentals.com/chapter/ajax-deferreds), you've used configuration objects.
 Highcharts takes them configuration objects to another level; my objects can span hundreds of lines (even without the data!).

 Let's add some more options into our chart's configuration object in order to clarify what this data actually represents.